How to Get an EIN Without an SSN (Non-Resident Guide)

 -

-Complete the form.
+Fill it out.
 Key fields for non-residents:

-- Line 3: Executor/administrator/trustee name — leave blank for LLCs
+- Line 3: Executor/administrator/trustee name.
+Leave blank for LLCs.

-- Line 7b: SSN/ITIN of the responsible party — enter "FOREIGN" if you have neither
+- Line 7b: SSN/ITIN of the responsible party.
+Enter "FOREIGN" if you have neither.

-- Line 8a: Type of entity — check "LLC" and enter the number of members
+- Line 8a: Type of entity.
+Check "LLC" and enter the number of members.

 - Line 9a: State where the LLC is organized

-- Line 10: Reason for applying — check "Started new business"
+- Line 10: Reason for applying.
+Check "Started new business."

 -